-By default or when the -mabs=legacy is used the legacy treatment is selected.
+By default or when -mabs=legacy is used the legacy treatment is selected.
 In this case these instructions are considered arithmetic and avoided where correct operation is required and the input operand might be a NaN.
 A longer sequence of instructions that manipulate the sign bit of floating-point datum manually is used instead unless the -ffinite-math-only option has also been specified.

 The -mnan=legacy option selects the legacy encoding.
-In this case quiet NaNs (qNaNs) are denoted by the first bit of their trailing significand field being 0, whereas signalling NaNs (sNaNs) are denoted by the first bit of their trailing significand field being 1.
+In this case quiet NaNs (qNaNs) are denoted by the first bit of their trailing significand field being 0, whereas signaling NaNs (sNaNs) are denoted by the first bit of their trailing significand field being 1.

 The -mnan=2008 option selects the IEEE 754-2008 encoding.
 In this case qNaNs are denoted by the first bit of their trailing significand field being 1, whereas sNaNs are denoted by the first bit of their trailing significand field being 0.

-The default is -mnan=legacy unless GCC has been configured with
+The default is -mnan=legacy unless GCC has been configured with --with-nan=2008.

 MicroMIPS code generation can also be controlled on a per-function basis